sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 * If the values are incorrect by a multiple of 90°, then the numeric alignment needs to be changed
 * If the values are just randomly wrong across the cardinal points, then FLIP is probably wrong (as well).

-If external Compass module is mounted at 30 degree.
+*If external Compass module is mounted at 30 degree.
 For example at top of a Cam mount, free alignment is possible by Cli commands.
 Cli setting Align_mag will then be ignored.
 For example cw270flip, so this value is to ADD manualy.
 A sensor flip is always to realise over the pitch axis.
 For example:

 set mag_align_pitch = 1800
 set mag_align_roll = 0
 set mag_align_yaw = 2700
 save

-For 30 Degree Backwards tilted GPS/Compass Module, reduce mag_align_tilt about 300
+*For 30 Degree Backwards tilted GPS/Compass Module, reduce mag_align_roll about 300

-set mag_align_pitch = 1500
+set mag_align_roll = -300
 save

+*Because Magnetometer with cw270° has its roll axis in relation to the Pitch Axis of the FC

 ## Initial flight tests